Posted in Cryptos on January 11th, 2017

 Although bitcoin is not official currency, I can still use my bitcoin to transact in commerce and business.
 Of course it will require a vendor to accept my bitcoin, but as time goes on, bitcoin seem to be more accepted.
 Searches for bitcoin has been rising.
 Especially in areas of currency instability, where official actions have hurt people holding onto official currency.
 Bitcoin is a medium of exchange so I do not have to convert them to dollars before I spend them on goods or services.
 Since I plan to keep mine for the long term, I do not plan to spend them while prices continue to dramatically fluctuate.

 The long term chart shows that bitcoin is still continuing to rise.
 As a trend-following investor, I tend to just look at price.
 I notice that the price of bitcoin is still way above the 200 day moving average.
 Even with the correction in January, the price is well above this line.
 If I ever decide to trade in bitcoin, then I would have to set exits above my entry price and allow the trend to continue until my exit is hit.
 My exit tends to be the 50 day moving average.
 I may decide to hold tighter stops as time goes on.
 Of course, this is a simple strategy, and that is what I like best.
 But, you have to follow your own strategy for trading bitcoin or any other asset.
+From time to time, we discuss what we may want to hold or let go of in our podcasts.

 I think bitcoin has still room to go higher.
 It may have faltered after running up too quickly, but it seems like it did not fall off a cliff.
 There are still many forces that may try to get rid of bitcoin, but it seems China has not deemed bitcoin illegal.
 As long as people continue to trade bitcoin and report any income associated with it, bitcoin may gain more legitimacy.
 Because of the decentralized nature of bitcoin, it may be harder to get rid of, but it is not impossible.